FAQs

 Q: How does a nonprofit request pro bono legal assistance?

-A: Complete the Lawyers Clearinghouse Request for Nonprofit Legal Assistance.
+A: Please check the Nonprofit Programs page for more information.
 If you have questions about eligibility, please contact the Nonprofit Assistance Programs Manager.

-Q: What sort of cases do you take at Clinics?
+Q: What sort of cases do you take at clinics?

 A: We take on a variety of civil legal cases for referral.
 Common cases include helping clients appeal denials and terminations of social security benefits, assisting them with housing issues and tax lien foreclosure, and sealing Massachusetts criminal records (CORIs).
 We do not take any domestic relations cases (divorce, custody, child support, etc.), or immigration cases, nor do we represent defendants in criminal trials.